Religion in the Canary Islands: Other Christian denominations

 The presence of Anglican communities in the archipelago dates back to the late sixteenth century, although growth was slow until the nineteenth century.
 The first Anglican communities in the Canary Islands were established in the cities of Puerto de la Cruz, Santa Cruz de Tenerife, Las Palmas de Gran Canaria and to a lesser extent in Santa Cruz de La Palma.

 In the city of Puerto de la Cruz in the north of the island of Tenerife would be built at the end of the nineteenth century the first Anglican church in the Canaries, the Church of All Saints.
 In addition, this city also has the oldest Anglican cemetery in the archipelago.
 Later, others were built, such as the Anglican Chapel of Las Palmas de Gran Canaria and the Church of San Jorge in Santa Cruz de Tenerife (today a Catholic church).

 Regarding Evangelicalism, the majority of Evangelical churches in the Canary Islands were built in the second half of the 20th century, among which the following stand out: The Assembly of God, the Philadelphia Church of God, the Pentecostal Church, the Baptists, the Body Church of Christ, and the Salvation Army.
 The Evangelical Council of the Canary Islands is the federation that brings together the majority of the various evangelical churches existing in the archipelago.
 There are also national churches of the Scandinavian countries such as the Church of Sweden, the Church of Norway, the German Evangelical Church and the Evangelical Lutheran Church of Finland.

 The Eastern Orthodox Church is also present, although it is the Christian community that has most recently established itself in the archipelago, mostly at the beginning of the 21st century, including the Russian Orthodox Church, the Romanian Orthodox Church, and the new Orthodox Church of the Canary Islands which is a small community within the Spanish Orthodox Church under the jurisdiction of the Serbian Orthodox Church and in communion with the universal Orthodox Church.
 Its headquarters is in Puerto de la Cruz in Tenerife.

 There are also communities of Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints, of which there are 3,300 members in the Canary Islands.
 On the island of Tenerife there are three Latter-day Saint centers: in Santa Cruz de Tenerife, Los Cristianos and San Cristóbal de La Laguna; the latter is the only one in the Canary Islands built expressly as such.
 On the island of Gran Canaria there are three other centers: Las Palmas de Gran Canaria, Telde, and Vecindario.
 On other islands there are one on the island of Fuerteventura in Puerto del Rosario and one on the island of Lanzarote in Arrecife.
 There is also a small group on the island of La Palma.

 Islam

 Islam is currently the second religion most practiced in the archipelago after Catholicism.
+In 2022, there are 80.171 Muslims in the Canary Islands.